mkadlof/plepiseq-wgs-pipeline/doc/topics/updates.md

 ## Updates internals

 The following section contain information what and how is updated.
 Unless you need to debug or refactor the code, and you followed guides in chapter [](updates.md#updates_procedure) you can safely skip it.

-### List of components that require updates
+### List of modules that require regular updates

 * Nextclade
 * Pangolin